hundeo:

 Active ingredients

-Silica (also known as silicon/silicate), for example, ensures a firm and elastic skin surface and influences its metabolism.
-It is also important for healthy bones, as well as the contained Calcium.
+Silicic acid (also known as silicon/silicate), for example, ensures a firm and elastic skin surface and influences its metabolism.
+It is also important for healthy bones, as is the calcium it contains.
 This in turn contributes to cell regeneration, which positively supports healing processes.

-.
-Potassium is vital for nerve and muscle cells to communicate with each other.
-Iron is important for the formation of blood pigment, Magnesium supports the metabolism of the muscles.
-Selenium acts as a protective shield, Zinc helps in the production of new tissue, Copper inhibits inflammation.
+Potassium is also vital so that nerve and muscle cells can communicate with each other.
+Iron is important for the formation of blood pigment, magnesium supports the metabolism of the muscles.
+Selenium acts as a protective shield, zinc helps with the production of new tissue and copper inhibits inflammation.

 All this and much more is contained in healing clay.
 That is why it is also a product that can be used in so many ways.

-Whether it's gastrointestinal distress or skin problems, inflamed joints or an injury, healing clay can support healing in humans and pets alike.
+Whether gastrointestinal complaints or skin problems, inflamed joints or an injury, healing clay can support healing in humans and pets alike.

 What should I look for when buying?